juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2022-jun-22-Data-scientist-why-companies.md

 ---
 metaTitle: What a Data Scientist and why practically all companies can have one?
-metaDescription: Today organizations are increasingly taking advantage of Data Scientists to unlock the business power that lies within Big Data.
+meta_description: Today organizations are increasingly taking advantage of Data Scientists to unlock the business power that lies within Big Data.
 title: Who is the Data Scientist and why company should have one?
 read: 5 -10 min
 date: June 22, 2022